 - Computer automation operating through PC compatible JEOL software on a Windows Windows7 platform.

-A new JEE-420 vacuum evaporator is used for carbon coating of various types of samples.
+Accessory: JEE-420 vacuum evaporator: used for the carbon coating of samples.

 - Full quantitative analysis.
 All detectable elements (from Be to U) are quantified on a spot of ca.100 nm to 1μm diameter or larger.
 Detection limits range 30-100 ppm, depending on the element and settings.

-- Rapid qualitative analysis, in EDS or WDS mode and phase identification
+- Rapid qualitative and /or semi-quantitative analysis, in EDS or WDS mode and phase identification

 - Line analyses (rapid compositional profiles)

-- Imaging specimens at micro-scale using backscattered electron (BSE) and secondary electron signal
+- Imaging specimens at micro-scale using backscattered electron (BSE) and secondary electron signal; Crystals below 1 micron in size (tens to hundreds of nanometers) are imaged with reasonable resolution

 - Topographic imaging for unpolished samples

-Our current mineral standard collection includes natural minerals and synthetic glasses and metals, from various sources: SPI Supplies, Agar Scientific, Smithsonian, Rhodes University, University of Arizona and others (Rice_EPMA_standards).
+Our current mineral standard collection includes natural minerals and synthetic glasses and metals, from various sources: SPI Supplies, Agar Scientific, Smithsonian, Rhodes University, University of Arizona, and others in-house produced standards (Rice_EPMA_standards).
 Our EPMA standards collection is constantly growing, as more standards become available and mounted.